ArctosDB/documentation-wiki/_how_to/How-to-Use-Issues-in-Arctos.markdown

 * ALWAYS FIRST Search for existing Issues to be certain your Issue does not already exist.
-If a similar Issue already exists, you can comment on it.
+If a similar Issue already exists, you can comment on it, but please do not change the subject of an Issue in a comment.

 * If you want to create a new Issue, click the green "New Issue" button in the upper right of the Issues list.
 Enter a short